We ask you, humbly, to help us.

 Many conservative Christians believe that God inspired the authors of the Bible to write inerrant, text.
 That is, writings that are totally free of error.
 Interpreting those biblical passages which discuss cosmology causes a problem, When the passages are interpreted literally, they conflict with scientific beliefs that have been in place for centuries.
 The latter describe an earth that is approximates a sphere in shape, around which the Moon revolves, with the Earth and Moon revolving around the Sun.
 The Sun, in turn, is located in one of the arms of a spiral galaxy composed of 100 to 400 billion stars.
-The Earth is very definitely not the center of the universe.
+The Earth is very definitely not the center of the Solar System, the Milky Way, or the universe.

 This conflict has been resolved in two main ways:

-- Most conservatives simply interpret the passages symbolically, and assume that they contain little or no scientific or theological content.
+- Most Christians simply interpret the passages symbolically, and assume that they contain little or no scientific or theological content.
 They are largely ignored.